dd-hebert/cv_pro/README.md

 #### ``-h``, ``--help`` : flag
 Use ``-h`` to get help with command line arguments.

-#### ``-rd``, ``-–root_dir`` : string (optional)
+#### ``-rd``, ``-–root_dir`` : string, optional
 Set the root directory so you don’t have to type full length file paths.
 For example, if all your CV data files are stored inside a common folder, you can set it as the root directory.
 Then, the path you give with ``-p`` is assumed to be inside the root directory.
-With a root directory set, you no longer have to type it in the file path.
+With a root directory set, you'll no longer have to type the root directory portion of the file path.

 **Without root directory:**
 ```